annie0sc/big-data-covid-vaccine/README.md

 ## Objective

-Using COVID-19 cases, will analyze at what rate the patients are recovering back to health, based on different criteria like age, gender, race, etc.
+Using COVID-19 cases, will analyze at what rate the patients are recovering back to health, based on different criteria like age, gender, immunity power, etc.

 ## Meet the Team